mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/user_guide/supported_features/parallel/parallel.md

 [![View Source](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/master/resource/_static/logo_source_en.svg)](https://gitee.com/mindspore/docs/blob/master/docs/vllm_mindspore/docs/source_en/user_guide/supported_features/parallel/parallel.md)

-The vLLM-MindSpore plugin supports hybrid parallel inference configurations combining Tensor Parallelism (TP), Data Parallelism (DP), and Expert Parallelism (EP), and can be launched for multi-node multi-card setups using `Ray` or `multiprocess`.
+The vLLM-MindSpore plugin supports hybrid parallel inference configurations combining Tensor Parallelism (TP), Pipeline Parallelism (PP), Data Parallelism (DP), and Expert Parallelism (EP), and can be launched for multi-node multi-card setups using `Ray` or `multiprocess`.
 For applicable scenarios of different parallel strategies, refer to the [vLLM Official Documentation](https://docs.vllm.ai/en/latest/configuration/optimization.html#parallelism-strategies).
-The following sections will detail the usage scenarios, parameter configuration, and [Online Inference](#online-inference) for [Tensor Parallelism](#tensor-parallelism), [Data Parallelism](#data-parallelism), [Expert Parallelism](#expert-parallelism), and [Hybrid Parallelism](#hybrid-parallelism).
+The following sections will detail the usage scenarios, parameter configuration, and [Online Inference](#online-inference) for [Tensor Parallelism](#tensor-parallelism), [Pipeline Parallelism](#pipeline-parallelism), [Data Parallelism](#data-parallelism), [Expert Parallelism](#expert-parallelism), and [Hybrid Parallelism](#hybrid-parallelism).

 ## Tensor Parallelism

 Tensor Parallelism shards the model weight parameters within each model layer across multiple NPUs.
 Tensor Parallelism is the recommended strategy for large model inference when the model size exceeds the capacity of a single NPU, or when there is a need to reduce the pressure on a single NPU and free up more space for the KV cache to achieve higher throughput.
-For more information, see the [Introduction to Tensor Parallelism in vLLM](https://docs.vllm.ai/en/v0.9.1/configuration/optimization.html?h=expert#tensor-parallelism-tp).
+For more information, see the [Introduction to Tensor Parallelism in vLLM](https://docs.vllm.ai/en/v0.11.0/configuration/optimization.html#tensor-parallelism-tp).

 ### Parameter Configuration